TestSubjector/BattleCode2022/battlecode22-scaffold/NOTES.md

 * ~~Make the weak archons travel to the stronger archon to form a defensive line.~~
 * ~~If the combat unit kills enemy unit and then senses that unit location, will that sense return true or false?
 Ask in Discord~~
 * If at turn 1900 and going for tie, make labs and start minting gold.
+* Wipe the highest priority messages at correct times.